-Exploring the ice caves in Vatnajökull National Park National Park is a once in a lifetime experience.
+Exploring the ice caves in Vatnajökull National Park is a once-in-a-lifetime experience.
 The best time to visit Iceland is in winter, because of these types of seasonal activities.
-Between November and March, you can see the incredible blue colours of the natural caves.
+Between November and March, you can see the incredible blue colors of the natural caves.

 You can get to Vatnajökull National Park with a small car as the roads are good and the parking area is close to the main route.
 However, driving in winter can be unpredictable in Iceland, especially when it starts to snow, so take care if this is the case.

 The car park for Skaftafell & Svartifoss is less than a five minute drive from the main road, so it is really easy to find.
 It looks like you will be driving in the middle of nowhere, but once you get there, you will see people getting ready to explore one of the most beautiful places in the world.

 You will need to book a guided tour to visit the ice caves and glacier and we strongly recommend doing this in advance due to the high popularity of these tours.
 Our recommended adventure tour is this popular Skaftafell Ice Cave Tour and Glacier Hike, where you’ll be able to discover natural blue ice caves and walk on Vatnajökull, Europe’s largest glacier.

 The Jokulsarlon Glacier Lagoon is said to be one of the greatest wonders of nature in Iceland.
 This lagoon is a fairly recent formation, the result of a warming global climate.
 The surface of the lagoon is at sea level and sea water flows into the lagoon at high tide.